atomic7777/atomic_calendar/README.md

 # atomic calendar card v0.8.5
 Advanced calendar card for Home Assistant with Lovelace.

+# This component is no longer maintained.
+Instead, please use this one - [Atomic Calendar Revive](https://github.com/marksie1988/atomic_calendar_revive)
+### It's was still working for me the way it should, but due to personal reasons I'm not maintaining it anymore.
+### I'm happy to see that my idea of calendar component was liked by others, had many users, and I'm glad to see it's continued by marksie1988

 Work in progress.
 If you have any problems, please use [v0.8.5](https://github.com/atomic7777/atomic_calendar/releases/download/v0.8.5/atomic_calendar.js)

 Calendar card with advanced settings.
 It loads calendar events from Home Assistant - Google calendar component.